everything good comes from nazareth

 "Nathanael's response to that was, 'Can anything good come from Nazareth?' " —John 1:46

 Philip told Nathanael (Bartholomew) that Jesus was "the One Moses spoke of in the law — the prophets too — Jesus, Son of Joseph, from Nazareth" (Jn 1:45).
-Nathanael responded by putting down Nazareth, and thereby putting down Joseph and Jesus, who were from Nazareth.
+Nathanael responded by putting down Nazareth and therefore Joseph and Jesus, who were from Nazareth.

-Like Nathanael, we must repent of our rejection of Jesus, His people, and His places.
+We must be like Nathanael and repent of our rejection of Jesus, His people, and His places.
 Then we will know that everything good comes from Nazareth through the Nazorean, Jesus.

 Prayer: Father, give me Your heart for the people and places I avoid against Your will.